100 Mfps ghost imaging with wavelength division multiplexing: Introduction

 An optical illumination switching approach without any mechanical switching is promising to address the limitation issue and achieve faster image acquisition.
 In our previous work, we proposed an ultrafast random speckle illumination approach at Gigahertz switching rates \cite{Hanawa:22, Yamaguchi:2023aa} and demonstrated that this switching approach has allowed for high-speed image recognition and GI at 20 megaframes per second (Mfps).
 Very recently, Wan {\it et al.} have demonstrated 20 Mfps single-pixel imaging using a scan-less technique based on random speckles assisted by dual optical frequency combs \cite{Wan:2025}.
 While these speckle-based illumination approaches have potential for faster image acquisition, these previous studies rely on supervised learning for image reconstruction using training data samples, which makes it challenging to capture previously unseen events.

 Here, we propose an ultrafast GI approach based on 25 GHz random speckle illumination combined with a training-data-free reconstruction algorithm, enabling accurate reconstruction of previously unseen dynamic events.
 A remarkable feature of the proposed approach is its inherent ability to incorporate wavelength-division multiplexing (WDM) to parallelize the projection of multiple independent patterns across distinct wavelength channels, achieving an effective switching rate of $25 \times 5 = 125$ GHz with five-wavelength lasers.
 A high-quality image can be reconstructed using a self-supervised deep neural network without relying on training samples.
-We experimentally demonstrate that the proposed approach is capable of reconstructing $28 \times 28$-pixel images at $100$ megaframes per second (Mfps), corresponding to space-to-time information flow (STIF) at a rate of $28 \times 28 \times 25 \times 5 = 78.4\times 5 = 392$ Gigapixels per second for five wavelengths.
-This rate is much higher than those in previous work.
+We experimentally demonstrate that the proposed approach is capable of reconstructing $28 \times 28$-pixel images at $100$ Mfps, corresponding to a spatial-temporal information flux (STIF) of $28 \times 28 \times 100 = 78.4$ gigapixels per second (Gpps) across five wavelengths.
+This rate is much higher than that reported in previous work \cite{Wan:2025}.
 The system performance reveals its potential for observing microsecond-scale dynamics in physics, chemistry, and biology using only a few photodetectors.
 By bridging the gap between extreme temporal resolution and computational imaging flexibility, this approach defines a new paradigm for ultrafast single-pixel imaging (SPI) and GI.